You're trying on your suit, but you can't help but feel like something is off. Are the shoulders sticking out too much? Is the chest too loose?

-A back collar roll is a fitting problem where the suit bunch up along the back near the collar.
-It more often affects people with square shoulders wearing a jacket designed for sloped shoulders.
+A back collar roll is a fitting problem where the suit bunches up along the back near the collar.
+It often affects men with square shoulders wearing a jacket designed for sloped shoulders.
 This means there is extra fabric that is not laying flat along the base of your neck.

 4. Button Forms an X Shape

 If the lapels form a tight X shape when you put on a button, then your suit is too slim to fit your body type well.
 This can be caused by the suit being too tight in the shoulders or back.